 Due to copyright and safety issues, the use of photographic, sound recording and mobile communications equipment is not permitted during performances at any of our venues.

-Children under two are free, provided they can sit on their parent’s knees.
+Children under two are free for performances sold with reserved seating, provided they can sit on their parent’s knees.
 If you wish you child to have a seat of their own, a ticket must be bought.

 Please note that regardless of age, any person deemed to be disruptive to the audience may be asked to leave the auditorium at the discretion of the Duty Manager (without refund).